greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/managing/monitor.html.md

    (4 rows)
     ```

 3. Connect to the database in utility mode and query `pg_stat_activity` to return the session id for the process id in the output for a segment.
-FOr example:
+For example:

     ```
     select sess_id from pg_stat_activity where pid=1731513;